symfony/symfony-docs/components/serializer.rst

 .. versionadded:: 2.8
     The :class:`Symfony\\Component\\Serializer\\Normalizer\\ArrayDenormalizer`
-    class was added in 2.8.
-In previous versions, only the serialization of arrays is supported.
+    class was introduced in 2.8.
+Prior to Symfony 2.8, only the serialization of arrays is supported.

 .. code-block:: php